What Everyone Moving to Australia Needs to About Transferring Money.

 If there is only one thing that you take away from this post, let it be this.

 Having a separate account just for transferring money may seem like a hassle but when it comes to saving you money and getting the best exchange rate, it is 100% worth it.
 Trust me on this.
-When we moved to Australia we transferred our savings over bank to bank and got majorly screwed.
+When we moved to Australia we transferred our savings from bank to bank and got majorly screwed.

 I can already hear you saying, “But I have international bill pay with my Australian bank.”